txzhao/Model-Control-RCV/progress_log.md

 - **done:**

-  - In ROS, we Implemted an alternative to the joystick.
-We are now able to give an input (throttle, break, shiftgear, steer) to the car straight from the terminal.
+  - In ROS, we Implemented an alternative to the joystick.
+We are now able to give an bundle of inputs (throttle, break, shiftgear, steer) to the car straight from the terminal.
   - The following are the output variables of the MPC:

 | Variable | Explanation |